 Consignment shop: a retail store that sells secondhand items on behalf of others and receives a percentage of the sales price.
 Merchandise can include vintage clothing, designer fashions, sporting goods, and household items.

 Learn About Sale and Markdown Policies

 Consignment stores tend to lower prices based on the length of time the items have been on the sales floor.
 Some mark the tags when the prices go down.
 Others put the arrival dates on the tags so shoppers can calculate the discounts as they browse.

-Some stores take checks, but check before you go.
+Many consignment stores (but not all) accept credit and debit cards and they're always happy with cash.
+Some stores take checks, but know before you go.
 Some consignment stores even offer layaway, which can be a good option if the interest doesn't eat up all of your savings.

-Some that don't deliver may have a list of independent delivery persons you can hire.
+Before becoming too attached to a large item that's being sold for a great price, be sure to factor in delivery and cost.
+Some consignment stores may be willing to deliver your purchase for an additional fee.
+If the shop does not deliver, they may have a list of independent moving resources you can hire.
 At other consignment stores, loading your purchase and getting it home is entirely up to you.

 Make sure the item is in good condition and fits your needs and your home.
 Consignment stores rarely allow returns and exchanges, which makes sense.
 By the time you get around to returning something, the store may have already paid the original owner.